joshuaeckroth/cinf401-website/cookbook/data-sources.markdown

 Visit the [IPEDS Data Center](http://nces.ed.gov/ipeds/datacenter/Default.aspx).
 IPEDS provides data about US universities.

+- Choose "Compare Institutions"
-- Choose "Download custom data files"
+- Choose "Final release data" if asked
 - Select institutions "By Groups > EZ Group".
-Choose a group, e.g., US Institutions.
+Choose a group, e.g., US Only.
 Click "Search".
 - Next, select variables with the "By Variables" link above the table.
 Choose "Browse / Search Variables".
 - Drill down to find variables.
 Be sure to select each year, and select your variables for that year.
 Then click "Continue".
 - When ready, click "Output" at the top of the menu bar.
 You should see a table of CSV links.